Borda/lightning-YOLOs/README.md

 ## 🎯 Overview

-Lightning-YOLOs is an educational framework for learning how to train YOLO models using PyTorch Lightning.
+Lightning-YOLOs is an educational framework for learning how to train YOLO models using Lightning.
 This project demonstrates best practices in ML engineering, modular architecture design, and modern Python development workflows.

-> 🎓 **Learning Goals**: Ideal for students and developers who want to understand how to integrate YOLO models with PyTorch Lightning, implement both standard and oriented bounding box detection, and build production-ready ML codebases.
+> 🎓 **Learning Goals**: Ideal for students and developers who want to understand how to integrate YOLO models with Lightning, implement both standard and oriented bounding box detection, and build production-ready ML codebases.

 ### 🔥 Why This Project Exists

-- **📚 Educational Focus**: Learn PyTorch Lightning patterns with real-world YOLO models
+- **📚 Educational Focus**: Learn Lightning patterns with real-world YOLO models
 - **🧪 Experimentation**: Safe environment to test ideas and learn ML workflows
 - **🎨 Multiple Detection Modes**: Explore both standard bounding boxes and Oriented Bounding Boxes (OBB)
 - **📊 Modern Practices**: See how to integrate metrics, logging, and testing in ML projects